baptisteruiz/SPARTA/README.md

 - [requests](https://pypi.org/project/requests/): For the REST queries to download GO and EC databases.
 - [esmecata](https://github.com/AuReMe/esmecata): To infer functions occurrences (EC numbers and GO Terms) from taxonomic affiliations.

+  SPARTA was developed using Python 3.9.
+It is recommended to use this version of Python to use it as well.

 ### Classification installation

 SPARTA can be installed using pip: